Red Raiders close 2016 season with 23-32 record following Sunday's loss to Sooners.

 Adrian Gregory, a Texas native with Lubbock roots, was named the seventh head softball coach at Texas Tech by athletics director Kirby Hocutt on June 6, 2014.

-Since her hire in August 2010, Gregory oversaw Sam Houston's recruiting efforts where she developed solid contacts with several of the top travel ball teams in the state.
+Gregory oversaw Sam Houston's recruiting efforts where she developed solid contacts with several of the top travel ball teams in the state.
 She was also instrumental in Sam Houston's presence at the plate, turning the Bearkats into a dangerous lineup that regularly hit over .300 as a team.

 In only her third season at Sam Houston in 2013, Gregory helped produce one of the more lethal lineups in the country as the Bearkats ranked 16th nationally in batting average and among the top 45 teams for home runs per game and slugging percentage.